Winnipeg students win national conservation challenge — Ducks Unlimited Canada Skip to main content

 Winning students Sotiris, Ophelia and David pose in front of Fort Richmond Collegiate in Winnipeg, Man.

-Winning students Sotiris, Ophelia and David pose in front of Fort Richmond Collegiate in Winnipeg, Man. © DUC
+Winning students Sotiris, Ophelia and David pose in front of Fort Richmond Collegiate in Winnipeg, Man. © Ducks Unlimited Canada

 April 24, 2023 – Winnipeg, Man. – Students from Winnipeg have captured a national award from Ducks Unlimited Canada (DUC) for their proposed solution to rising sea levels on Canada’s east coast.